 Home equity: $100,000

-In this example, the homeowner refinanced their original $300,000 mortgage and took $100,000 cash out, creating a new $400,000 mortgage.
-The amount of equity and cash-out are the same in this example.
-The only difference is that the homeowner still has a single loan, although a completely new mortgage with a fresh rate and term, quite possibly with a different bank or mortgage lender.
+In this example, the homeowner refinances their original $300,000 mortgage and takes $100,000 cash out, creating a new $400,000 mortgage.
+The amount of equity and cash to the borrower are the same in this example.
+The only difference is that the homeowner still has a single loan, although a completely new mortgage with a fresh term and possibly a new interest rate, quite likely with a different bank or mortgage lender.

 So which approach works best?
 When looking to execute a cash-out refinance, it’s important to decide which method makes sense for your unique financial situation.
 If interest rates are low at the time you’re looking to cash-out, you may want to refinance your existing mortgage and consolidate the old mortgage and cash-out into a single loan as we saw in the last example.

-If mortgage rates aren’t favorable but you still need cash-out, it’d probably be best to leave your first mortgage alone and add a second mortgage behind it.
-That way it won’t affect the rate and term of the first mortgage.
+If mortgage rates aren’t favorable but you still need cash, it’d probably be best to leave your first mortgage alone and add a second mortgage behind it.
+That way it won’t affect the interest rate of the first mortgage.